 Executive committee 2016–18

-Jo Taylor, deputy chairperson is general manager of CAPS Hauraki, has over 30 years experience in the health and social service sectors.
+Jo Taylor, our chairperson is general manager of CAPS Hauraki, has over 30 years experience in the health and social service sectors.
 She brings with her the knowledge based on her nursing, counselling and management training.
 She has established networks across the Hauraki and Thames/Coromandel regions.
 She also brings with her, associations with other national bodies including Jigsaw, with whom CAPS Hauraki works closely as a member.

 Andrew Beyer secretary, has been on our executive since 2002 and was chair for six years.
 He is on the Auckland District Council of Social Services and Manukau East Council of Social Services executives.
 Andrew lives and works in South Auckland with a community liaison role across the region and local ministry through an Anglican Church in Mangere.